MarkM-dev/Previews-client/readme.md

 - Image Preview
 - Live video stream preview
 - Preview resize
-- Picture In Picture via the button under the viewcount (when in video mode)
+- Picture In Picture via the button under the viewcount in the list (when in video mode)
 - Support for inverted twitch layout (chat on the left and streamers on the right)

 ## How to use: